nekotodance/PromptViewer/readme-en.md

 ## About PromptViewer 0.1.3
-PromptViewer is a tool designed to easily sort images created with StableDiffusion into a specified folder while checking the prompt information.
+PromptViewer is designed for “one-handed” sorting of images created with StableDiffusion into designated folders while checking prompt information.
-Using a mouse or keyboard, you can quickly and easily preview and sort with only one hand!
+Works with mouse or keyboard.
-Supports display of jpg, png, and webp files
+Supports jpg, png and webp file display.
 ![PromptViewer-image](docs/PromptViewer-image001.jpg)

+## Features
+- Complete image and prompt checking with a single hand operation Copy Prompt information and Seed number to assist in re-generating images
+- Sorting of images by liking, modification required, etc.
+- Anyway, it's simple and fast (I'm aiming for).

 ## How to install (simplified)
 [Download simplified installation zip] https://github.com/nekotodance/PromptViewer/releases/download/latest/PromptViewer.zip